PhD Cohort 2018

 It helped me tremendously to become a better researcher and to extend my academic network through research trips, conferences, and workshops.

-Currently, I am postdoctoral fellow at the University of Bergen, Norway.
+Currently, I am a postdoctoral fellow at the University of Bergen, Norway.

 One piece of advice you would give an incoming PhD researcher?